Unity-Technologies/ml-agents/docs/Basic-Guide.md

   page.
 - For a more detailed walk-through of our 3D Balance Ball environment, check out the [Getting Started](Getting-Started-with-Balance-Ball.md) page.
-- For a "Hello World" introduction to creating your own learning environment, check out the [Making a New Learning Environment](Learning-Environment-Create-New.md) page.
+- For a "Hello World" introduction to creating your own Learning Environment, check out the [Making a New Learning Environment](Learning-Environment-Create-New.md) page.
 - For a series of Youtube video tutorials, checkout the